-If you can’t stomach the thought of eating liver, then this Thai liver larb recipe is for you.
+If you can’t stomach the thought of eating liver, then this Thai larb recipe is for you.

+It’s good to have a palatable liver recipe for those who really don’t like it.
 Liver packs so many nutrients that once you learn why you should have this superfood in your diet, you too will seek out ways to do just that.
 This recipe’s a good one to have for that reason.

-The image below has almost all the ingredients.
 The only ingredient not pictured is the 20 grams of organic palm sugar, about the size of a ping-pong ball.
 The organic palm sugar can be replaced by a stevia tea we make by brewing fresh stevia leaves (I’ll show you how).
 Replacing the organic palm sugar with stevia tea makes this larb liver recipe even more low carb.